Lower New York Bay: Islands

 In the early 20th century, both islands were used as a quarantine station, housing immigrants found to have been carrying contagious diseases when they landed at Ellis Island.
 At the start of World War II the United States Merchant Marine used both islands as a training station (which opened in 1938); the Quonset huts built during this period still stand on Swinburne Island.

 The other major use for the two islands during World War II were as anchorages for antisubmarine nets that fenced off New York Bay from the Atlantic Ocean to keep enemy submarines out.
 Both islands are now part of Gateway National Recreation Area.

 Fort Lafayette was on a small island in the Narrows, just off the Brooklyn shore.
-That island was removed during construction of the Verrazano-Narrows Bridge.
+That island was removed during construction of the Verrazzano–Narrows Bridge.
 Coney Island, originally separated from the southern shore of Brooklyn by a narrow strait, has since been connected to the main part of Long Island by landfill, and is now a peninsula despite its name.